ibm-cloud-docs/power-iaas/about-power-virtual-server.md

 The following are some of the key features for the IBM {{site.data.keyword.powerSys_notm}} Private Cloud:

 * **Easy management and automation interfaces**: You can easily manage your {{site.data.keyword.powerSys_notm}} resources by using GUI, CLI, API, or Terraform interfaces.
-* **Bring your own image**: You can bring your own custom IBM AIX&reg;, Linux&reg;, or IBM i<--Q2--> image that is tested and deployed.
+* **Bring your own image**: You can bring your own custom IBM AIX&reg;, Linux&reg;, or IBM i<!--Q2--> image that is tested and deployed.
 Currently, the supported images includes the following operating system images:
-    * IBM AIX 7.2 or later
+    * IBM AIX 7.2, or later
-    * IBM i 7.3 or later <--Q2-->
+    * IBM i 7.3, or later and IBM i COR[^1]<!-Q2-->
     * Red Hat Enterprise Linux (RHEL)
     * SUSE Linux Enterprise Server (SLES)
     * Red Hat Enterprise Linux CoreOS (RHCOS) for OpenShift Container Platform

+    [^1]: IBM i Cloud Optical Repository (COR) is a virtual image that can be deployed and used as a Network File Server (NFS) to perform various IBM i tasks that require media.
+For more information on COR images, see [Cloud Optical Repository](https://cloud.ibm.com/media/docs/downloads/power-iaas/Cloud_Optical_Repository.pdf){: external}.

 * **Dynamic resource adjustment**: You can configure and customize the following resources on the virtual server when you work with IBM {{site.data.keyword.powerSys_notm}} Private Cloud:
     - Number of cores